 Printing process

-The printing process with the impregnated filaments were carried out in a Anycubic 3D-printer model Mega S from Shenzhen Anycubic Technology Co., Ltd, (Guangdong, China).
-The OLE impregnated filament was charged and discs of 10 mm diameter and 1.75 mm thin were printed modifying temperature and speed of printing according to the 32 experiment design showed in Table 1.
+The printing process with the impregnated filaments was carried out in an Anycubic 3D-printer model Mega S from Shenzhen Anycubic Technology Co., Ltd, (Guangdong, China).
+The OLE-impregnated filament was charged and discs of 10 mm diameter and 1.75 mm thin were printed modifying the temperature and speed of printing according to the 32 experiment design shown in Table 1.
 Bed temperature (60 ºC) and other printing parameters were maintained constant.

 Table 1: Printing conditions